 A General Obligation (G.O.)
 Bond is a form of debt obligation that provides local government with funds for major capital improvements.
 Miami Beach G.O.
-Bonds are backed by the full faith and credit of the City, which means that the City is obligated to pay back the bonds plus interest by pledging its ad valorem taxing power.
-As such, the City uses a portion of its property tax revenues to repay the General Obligation Bonds in the form of annual principal and interest payments.
+Bonds are backed by the full faith and credit of the city, which means the city is obligated to pay back the bonds plus interest by pledging its ad valorem taxing power.
+As such, the city uses a portion of its property tax revenues to repay the bonds in the form of annual principal and interest payments.

 - Parks, Recreational & Cultural Facilities: $169,000,000

 The city dedicates a portion of its property tax revenues to repay debt incurred for bond-funded capital improvements. $439 million is borrowed from residents in four separate phases rather than all at once to allow property tax rates to increase over time.
 The full amount gets financed over the course of the 10 year bond program as each of the four tranches are issued in increments of about three years.
 As the debt service tax rate is gradually phased in, the associated tax rate is adjusted each year.

 The City of Miami Beach’s financial strength and stability has been recognized by independent credit rating agencies (Standard & Poor and Moody’s) for maintaining outstanding scores of "AA+" and "AA2".
 During the refunding portion of the bond sale, the all-inclusive true interest cost achieved was 3.49% for the 30 year debt.
 The low interest rates allowed the city to save residents a total of $28 million over the course of the 30 year bond program.